stellar-deprecated/docs/guides/concepts/exchange.md

 10 USD in exchange for 100 XLM, you would specify the price as `{100, 10}`, which would be the equivalent of 1 USD @ 10 XLM (_nice profit_).

+#### Fees

+It's important to note that the price you set is unrelated to the fee you pay for submitting the offer as a part of a transaction.
+In fact, it's absolutely possible it's in a different asset!
+This is because on the Stellar network fees are always paid in the native currency of the network (lumens), and are related to the transaction that you submit to the network (which contains your offer operation) as opposed to your offer itself.

-It's important to note that the price is set _after fees_, so be sure to factor that into how you determine the price of your offer.
+It's up to you to calculate fees into how you craft the price on your offer.
+Here's an example:

+* You place an offer to _buy_ 100 USD for 135 CAD with a fee of 1000 [stroops](./assets.md#one-stroop-multiple-stroops) (.0001 XLM).
+You immediately lose .0001
+  XLM.
+* When your offer is accepted by a seller, you receive 100 USD and exchange 135 CAD in return.
+* In total, your gain is 100 USD, and your loss is 135 CAD _and_ .0001 XLM.

+For more information, take a look at [our guide on fees in Stellar](./fees.md).

 ## Orderbook
 An **orderbook** is a record of outstanding orders on the Stellar network.
 This record sits between any two assets.
 Abstractly, we often discuss assets using two _fictional placeholder_ assets traded in a market, which we call "**wheat**" or "**sheep**".
 The orderbook for that asset-pair therefore records every account wanting to sell wheat for sheap on one side _and_ every account wanting to sell sheep for wheat on the other side.